-They should take with them an appropriate form of photo ID and their latest DBS certificate and ascertain what information and checks the school requires ahead of the visit
+They should take with them an appropriate form of photo ID and ascertain what information and checks the school requires ahead of the visit, such as a letter of assurance.

 On arrival at school, staff will usually be asked to read the safeguarding policy and be made aware of who to contact at the school should they have a concern.
 Staff should note these details.